lhoang64/DarkDarkGo/mgmt/doc/flow.md

 ```
 {
     'chunk_id': 101,
-    'links': ['google.com', 'bing.com']
+    'links': ['google.com', 'bing.com', 'stuff.com']
 }
 ```

 Q: How many links do they want each requests?
+Does it matter?

 Q: Do they want us to send them empty link if there is no links or just a status code 404?

 MGMT assigns that chunk_id to that host, set task to `crawling`.
 Task can be: